 You can prevent most computer hacks by keeping all your programs updated.
 Make sure to also use effective security programs like Eset to shield your system.
 Personally, I wouldn’t use Norton or McAfee if you paid me, but I leave the decision to you.
 Just make sure you take steps to protect your computer.

 Good luck with your computer.
-Hopefully, you are not infected with the DNS malware virus.
+Hopefully, the DNS malware virus hasn’t infected your computer.